Frostman random variables, entropy inequalities, and applications: Preliminaries

 Thus

 When $0 < \eta < r < 2R$ and $0<t\leq 1$, one obtains by Lemma \ref{thm_mat2015} that

 The proof is completed. \end{proof}

 In this subsection, we show some results of the discretized entropy of the distance function of certain measures, together with the square of the distance.
-These theorems are the key ingredients of the proof of Theorem \ref{thm1}.
+These theorems are the key ingredients of the proof of Theorems \ref{thm_jointly_Frostman} and \ref{thm_conditionally_Frostman}.

-\begin{theorem} Let $W$ be a $(2s, C)$-Frostman random variable with $range(W)\subseteq B(0,R)\subset \mathbb R^2$, where $1/2< s <1$ and $C,R>0$.
+\begin{theorem} Let $W$ be a $(2s, C)$-Frostman random variable with $range(W)\subseteq B(0,R)\subseteq \mathbb R^2$, where $1/2< s <1$ and $C,R>0$.
 Let $W'$ be a random variable which is i.i.d with $W$.
 Then for any number $t$ satisfying $t\leq 1$ and $s<t<2s-1/2$, we have

 for all $n\in \N$. \end{theorem}

 \begin{proof} Let $\mu$ be the distribution measure associated to $W$.
 Then $\Delta(\mu)$ is the measure associated to $Z=|W- W'|$.
 Write $N:=\lceil 4R^22^n\rceil-1$ and $p_k:=P\big(D_n(Z)=k2^{-n}\big)$ for $0\leq k\leq N$.
 For $0\leq k\leq 3$, Lemma \ref{lem_small_distance} shows that